As provided in the Charter of 1883, the name of this corporation is "The Board of Trustees of Whitman College."

 This Constitution may be altered or amended at any regular meeting of the Board of Trustees by a two-thirds vote of the members present, provided that written notice of the proposed alteration or amendment has been sent to each member of the Board prior to the meeting.

-The Trustees, Faculty, and Administration shall sign the Roll of Official Records of the personnel of Whitman College, and shall subscribe to the following Declaration:
+The Trustees, Faculty, and Officers of the College shall sign the Roll of Official Records of the personnel of Whitman College, and shall subscribe to the following Declaration: